JulianCremerius/Basic3D/README.md

 This Repo deploys a LiaScript-based Open Educational Ressource for public use.
-The ressource is best viewed via the LiaScript-Renderer.
+The resource is best viewed via the LiaScript-Renderer.

 The course in it's current state is still work-in-progress!